 www.deyoung.famsf.org

-If you love art museums, the de Young is among the exception museums in San Francisco.
-What’s more, it’s refreshingly affordable, with prices starting at $15 and $12 for older adults.
-If that’s not enough students 18 and over with a valid ID is $6 and free for anyone under 18.
+If you love art museums, the de Young is among the exceptional museums in San Francisco.
+It’s refreshingly affordable, starting at $15 and $12 for older adults.
+If that’s not enough, students 18 and over with a valid ID are charged $6, free for anyone under 18.
 In other words, if you have children, you’re saving money by visiting.
-Besides, the de Young has an extensive collection, with a particular emphasis on American art.
-For example, you can see works from artists like John Singleton Copley, Thomas Cole and Richard Diebenkorn.
-In addition, the de Young hosts ongoing temporary exhibitions although requires an extra fee.
-On the other hand, you won’t see a large collection of paintings from European artists.
-Instead, you must go to the Legion of Honor.
+Besides, the de Young has an extensive collection, particularly emphasizing American art.
+For example, you can see works from artists like John Singleton Copley, Thomas Cole, and Richard Diebenkorn.
+In addition, the de Young hosts ongoing temporary exhibitions, although they require an extra fee.
+On the other hand, you won’t see an extensive collection of paintings from European artists.
+Instead, it would be best to go to the Legion of Honor.

 Golden Gate Bridge